-This portfolio is made up of 4 essays, and you will—with constant input from your instructor—work through a series of pre-works and drafts for each essay.
-These 4 essays mirror the critical reading and writing process you need to do in order to be successful in the Writing Proficiency Exam.
+This portfolio is made up of 3 essays and some Prewriting materials.
+Throughout the course you will—with constant input from your instructor—work through a series of pre-works and drafts for each essay.
+These 3 essays mirror the critical reading and writing process you need to do in order to be successful in the Writing Proficiency Exam.

 Below is a brief description of each essay required for the WPP393 portfolio:

 - Assignment #1 asks you to write a rhetorical analysis of one of the academic articles assigned for the session.

 - Assignment #2 allows you to explore the social, political, economic, cultural or ethical concerns raised by the academic article.

 - Assignment #3 simulates the timed-writing component of the Writing Proficiency Exam and asks you to synthesize information about the topic and express your judgment about that topic.

 Your portfolio is assessed using a process similar to that of WPP392 (Writing Proficiency Exam).